trainML/examples/inference/s3_triggered/README.md

 }
 ```

-This policy will grant read/write access to any s3 bucket in your account with a name starting with `trainml-example-*`.
-The bucket names in the provided template are actually dynamically generated by cloudformation, since these names must be globally unique.
+This policy will grant read/write access to any S3 bucket in your account with a name starting with `trainml-example-*`.
+The bucket names in the provided template are actually dynamically generated by CloudFormation, since these names must be globally unique.

 ### Creating the Stack

-The rest of the AWS resources will be automatically created through cloudformation.
+The rest of the AWS resources will be automatically created through CloudFormation.
 Pull the [trainML examples](https://github.com/trainML/examples.git) repository and navigate to the `/inference/s3_triggered` folder.
 To create the stack, run the following command:

 ```
 ./create_stack.sh
 ```

 The contents of the script are beyond the scope of the example.
-It will create an S3 bucket to deploy the Lambda code, package and upload the Lambda code to the deployment bucket, create the S3 bucket for receiving the new input data, create the Lambda function itself with its execution role, and setup the Lambda event trigger on the S3 bucket while [avoiding circular dependencies](https://aws.amazon.com/premiumsupport/knowledge-center/unable-validate-destination-s3/).
+It's effect will be to create an S3 bucket to deploy the Lambda code, package and upload the Lambda code to the deployment bucket, create the S3 bucket for receiving the new input data, create the Lambda function itself with its execution role, and setup the Lambda event trigger on the S3 bucket while [avoiding circular dependencies](https://aws.amazon.com/premiumsupport/knowledge-center/unable-validate-destination-s3/).

 Once the script finishes, everything will be setup to process new data.

 ## Classifying New Images

-The `images.zip` file in the repository contains 5 images from the ImageNet validation set to simulate new images generated as part of your business's operations process.
+The `images.zip` file in the repository contains 5 images from the ImageNet validation set to simulate new images generated as part of your business's operations.
 To upload these to the `/incoming` folder in the S3 bucket, running the following:

 ```
 ./push-new-images.sh